-At Midwest Recovery Center, our care coordinators work with patients on extensive relapse prevention planning and aftercare planning.
-We know that when leaving detox, residential or stepping down from PHP or IOP to OP, it can be nerve racking.
+Our care coordinators at Midwest Recovery Center work with patients on extensive relapse prevention planning and aftercare planning.
+We know that when leaving detox, residential, or stepping down from a partial hospitalization program, intensive outpatient program, or outpatient treatment can be nerve-racking.
 Sometimes, when you have lived with your addiction for so long, it may feel easier to fall back into old ways than to continue forging this new path.
-We know that with support you can persevere.
+We know that with support, you can persevere.

-Community Housing: Community housing is a great way to add another layer of accountability for patients in PHP, IOP, OP or who recently completed treatment entirely.
-Community housing requires all patients to be sober, working towards education, have a job, or be volunteering.
-Community housing aids will assist individuals in learning to live a fun and fulfilling life without drugs and alcohol.
-Community housing is a great way of helping patients to be a part of a drug free, recovery focused environment with like-minded peers.
+Community housing is a great way to add another layer of accountability.
+It requires all patients to be sober, working towards education, have a job, or be volunteering.
+Community housing is a great way of helping patients be part of a drug-free, recovery-focused environment with like-minded peers.
 Some other practices to consider in relapse prevention planning include:

-90 in 90: 90 in 90 refers to getting to 90 AA/NA meetings in your first 90 days.
+- 90 in 90: This refers to getting to 90 AA/NA meetings in your first 90 days.
 This can help you stay accountable, create new positive habits and create connections with your local AA/NA community.
-Maybe this sounds boring, or you think you could do more with your free time, but who knows when you will finally hear what you needed to hear, and everything will just click.
+Maybe this sounds boring, or you think you could do more with your free time, but who knows when you will finally hear what you needed to hear, and everything will click.

-Stay honest: Stay honest with your peers, your family, your sponsor and your treatment team, but most importantly stay honest with yourself.
-If something is difficult for you, if you make a mistake, or if you just need extra help, learn to say it.
+- Stay honest: Stay honest with your peers, your family, your sponsor, and your treatment team, but most importantly, stay honest with yourself.
+If something is difficult for you, if you make a mistake or need extra help, learn to say it.
 Honesty and communication is the key to recovery.